tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 Dataset can be accessed via this link: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-2016
 In case this dataset would be changed, I uploaded it on this github page (**folder "code" -> folder "dataset"**).
 ## 2. Programm installation
 ### Requirements
 You need to intall Python with the version 3.11.3 and higher.
 All required modules to install you can find in the **"requirements.txt"** file.

 ### How to install
 1. Download Python from the [official site](https://www.python.org/downloads/) and install it.
-2. Install required libraries from "requirements.txt"
+2. Install required libraries from "requirements.txt".
 3. Download the folder "code" that contains the code to process dataset and the dataset itself.
 Run the **"app.py"** to process dataset and get results.

 ## 3. How to use